Akihiro Ida

-Akihiro Ida (井田 明宏, Ida Akihiro) is a Japanese professional shogi player ranked 4-dan.
+Akihiro Ida (井田 明宏, Ida Akihiro) is a Japanese professional shogi player ranked 5-dan.

-Early life
+Early life and apprenticeship

 Ida was born in Kyoto, Japan on December 6, 1996.
 He became interested in shogi after seeing a column about it in a newspaper.

-Shogi

-Apprentice professional

 Ida entered the Japan Shogi Association's apprentice school in September 2009 under the guidance of shogi professional Kenji Kobayashi.
 Ida was promoted to the rank of apprentice professional 3-dan in April 2017 and obtained full professional status and the rank of 4-dan after tying for first place in the 68th 3-dan League (October 2020 – March 2021) with a record of 13 wins and 5 losses.

+Shogi professional

 Promotion history

 The promotion history for Ida is as follows.